serverless/blog/posts/2018-04-25-what-are-serverless-components-how-use.md

 ## How Serverless Components works

 Composing a modern application means you’re plucking bits of SaaS and managed services from all over and stringing them together.
-You can create anything this way: a REST API, a static website, and SMS app, an IoT app.
+You can create anything this way: a REST API, a static website, an SMS app, an IoT app.

 But there’s a lot of wiring you have to do to assemble these things together, and not a lot of tooling.